SimoneGuglielmino/markdown-cv/index.md

 __Electronic Engineer__, Skyward Experimental Rocketry
   - Design of onboard and ground-side systems, from the formulation of requirements to final testing and system integration
   - Training of new members on the use of Altium Designer and general HW and PCB design practices
-  - Design review of multiple PCB at schematic and layout level
+  - Design review of PCBs at schematic and layout level

 ## Education